-Online workers are best utilized when fully integrated into your team and given the opportunity to really feel the culture of your business.
+Online workers are best utilized when fully integrated and given the opportunity to really feel the culture of your business.

-One of the biggest misconceptions that many business owners have of outsourced work is that they aren’t really a part of the home team.
-Rather, they are a foreign support team that performs specific tasks within the company.
+One of the biggest misconceptions that many business owners have of outsourced work is that they aren’t really a part of the core.
+Rather, they are a foreign support group that performs specific tasks within the company.

 What Online Workers Care Most About